demisto/content-docs/docs/integrations/dynamic-ui-fields.md

   section: Connect
 ```

-**Important Note:** This functionality requires a compatible UI version.
-Using `engine_placeholder` in an outdated UI will create a non-functional parameter with the name `engine_placeholder`.
+**Important Note:** This functionality is not currently available for Cortex XSOAR 6.x.
+Using `engine_placeholder` in Cortex XSOAR 6.x UI will create a non-functional parameter with the name `engine_placeholder`.

 ## 3. Implementing Dynamic Behavior with Triggers